CatherineG21/Phase5-Repo/README.md

 3. System Integration: Integrate the predictive model into the iTax framework to provide real-time risk scores during the filing process

 ### Conclusion
 This research successfully established a data-driven framework for predicting corporate income tax (CIT) loss risk within the Kenyan context.
 By leveraging machine learning to analyze administrative tax data, the project demonstrates that high-risk firms can be identified with significant precision, moving beyond the limitations of traditional, manual audit selection.
-Ultimately, the implementation of this model offers a scalable solution for the Kenya Revenue Authority to enhance compliance, optimize resource allocation for audits, and secure domestic revenue mobilization.
+Ultimately, the implementation of this model offers a scalable solution for the Kenya Revenue Authority to enhance compliance, optimize resource allocation for audits and secure domestic revenue mobilization.
 It marks a critical step toward a more transparent and efficient tax administration system driven by predictive analytics.